 Overwatering causes damage to roots both by limiting their oxygen exposure and by weakening their tissue.
-Root rot is a common result of overwatering.
-It is characterized in Christmas Cactus by mushy tissue, wilting and pink or reddish discolorations on the leaves.
+Root rot is a typical result of overwatering.
+It is characterized in Christmas Cactus by mushy tissue, wilting, and pink or reddish discolorations on the leaves.
 Another tell-tale sign of root rot is a musty or sour smell in the soil.
 An affected plant should be repotted into fresh, unused potting soil and left unwatered for 2 to 3 weeks.
-Prune off the badly damaged foliage, and slowly return the plant to a normal water schedule by letting the soil dry out in the top 1 inch (2.5 cm) between waterings.
+Prune off the badly damaged foliage, and slowly return the plant to a regular water schedule by letting the soil dry out in the top 1 inch (2.5 cm) between waterings.
 Disinfect pruning blades before and after use by wiping with rubbing alcohol.

-Christmas Cacti may develop an infestation of Cactus Cyst (Cactodera cacti) if potted in dirty soil or propagated from an infected plant.
+Christmas Cacti may develop an infestation of Cactus Cyst (Cactodera cacti) if potted in contaminated soil or propagated from an infected plant.
 As a nematode, Cactus Cyst primarily affects the roots but can cause a host of symptoms in the foliage.
-Stunted growth, wilting and reddish discolorations are all common symptoms, but the most unmistakeable sign is seen on the roots in the form of tiny, pearl-like masses.
+Stunted growth, wilting and reddish discolorations are all common symptoms, but the most unmistakable sign is seen on the roots in the form of tiny, pearl-like masses.
 Treatment of Cactus Cyst is difficult and seldom successful, so prevention is key.
-Pot the plant in fresh, sterilized soil inside an unused pot and keep it off the ground to limit contact with infested soil.
+Pot the plant in fresh, sterilized soil inside an unused pot and keep it off the ground to limit contact with infected soil.
 If an infestation occurs, discard the plant to keep the pathogen from spreading.